Published August 13, 2018

 3. Online Flipper

 We’ve all seen those shows of people buying abandoned storage lockers on the cheap, finding a treasure amongst the dust and garbage and making twice or triple the profit by selling an old radio that looked suspiciously like the one in your grandpa’s garage on the internet.
 There’s a new trend (and business) in flipping unwanted items- buying or possibly even finding something for free and then selling it for a substantial amount of money.
 Maybe that clown painting hanging in your great aunt’s living room is actually an abstract masterpiece worth thousands of dollars.
 That set of dresser drawers on the side of the road?
-Someone could be getting rid of antique furniture made from high quality wood without knowing it.
+Someone could be getting rid of antique furniture made from high-quality wood without knowing it.
 One couple even made close to $4,000 selling just four items in one month on eBay proving that one man’s trash is another (business) man’s treasure.

 4. House Cleaning

-During my summers off of college I worked for my mother’s best friend cleaning the houses of rich families who were either on vacation or used their houses in photoshoots.
+During my summers off from college, I worked for my mother’s best friend cleaning the houses of rich families who were either on vacation or used their houses in photoshoots.
 I remember one house designed by famous architect Frank Lloyd Wright paid over $700 a week to be cleaned because of its historical value.
 More exciting to me however was that the owner gifted me last season’s designer bags and shoes after dedicated closet clean outs.
 Providing a service like house cleaning not only means repeat business (how often do you need to clean your own house?) but opens up a large customer base of the super rich, super lazy and even bachelors who always relied on their mothers to do the cleaning for them.

 5. Any Gig You’re Good At